Other available languages: none

 In order to secure coherent and uniform application of the rules, and a smooth transition to the new system, the Commission has been working intensively with Member States and businesses to exchange information and points of view.
 The Commission took action to ensure efficient implementation in five main areas:

 The Commission will continue to monitor Member States' progress in implementing the mini-One Stop Shop, which should constitute a major step towards the simpler and more effective functioning of the Single Market.
-From October, a web-portal will be available to allow taxpayers to check VAT rules in all Member States e.g. to know the various rates etc.
+A web-portal is now available to allow taxpayers to check VAT rules in all Member States e.g. to know the various rates etc.

 What have Member States done to prepare?

-Member States have transposed the Directive into national law.
+Member States are responsible for the transposition and application of the new EU rules on their territory.
+They have transposed the Directive into national law.
 They have also set up the technical infrastructure and web portals that will enable their operators to comply and facilitate exchange of information with other Member States.
-They have also informed taxpayers of the changes to come.

 What do businesses need to do to prepare?

 Businesses should get acquainted with the new rules and update their accounting system to ensure that all transactions are reported in the country where they should be.
-This is why the Commission published very detailed guidelines on the mini-One Stop Shop in 2013, and detailed explanatory notes in 2014.
-It is also taking part in communication events to explain the changes coming up and ensure businesses are aware and prepared.
+This is why the Commission published very detailed guidelines on the mini-One Stop Shop (MOSS) in 2013, and detailed explanatory notes in 2014.
+It is also taking part in communication events in Member States and outside the EU to explain the changes coming up and ensure businesses are aware and prepared.